Patrick Bateman: Outside American Psycho

-In film, on stage and screen
+In media

-Though Christian Bale had been the first choice for the part by both Ellis and Harron, the role amused him after his agent told him that the role would be a "professional suicide", the producers also offered the part to the likes of Keanu Reeves, Edward Norton, and Brad Pitt.
-Leonardo DiCaprio was set to play the character, but Ellis (as explained in the American Psycho DVD) decided he would appear too young, especially immediately after Titanic.
-In addition, his managers thought the role was "too violent" and could potentially hurt his career.
+Though Christian Bale had been the first choice for the part by both Ellis and Harron, the role only attracted his attention after his agent told him that playing Bateman would be "professional suicide".
+Johnny Depp, Keanu Reeves, Edward Norton, Ewan McGregor, and Brad Pitt were also considered for the role at various points in the development process.
+The film's producers initially wanted Leonardo DiCaprio in the role, but Ellis (as explained in the American Psycho DVD) decided he would appear too young.
+DiCaprio ultimately declined the part after talking to feminist author and activist Gloria Steinem, who told him that the teenage girls in his fanbase following Titanic would react negatively to the violence against women portrayed in the film.

 Bateman was also portrayed by Dechen Thurman, a brother of Uma Thurman, in the 2000 documentary This Is Not an Exit: The Fictional World of Bret Easton Ellis.
 Michael Kremko played Bateman in the standalone sequel American Psycho 2, in which the character is killed by a would-be victim.
 Aside from the character appearing in the film, the sequel has no other connection to the previous film and has been denounced by Ellis.

 Scenes with the character were shot for the 2002 film adaptation of The Rules of Attraction.
 Ellis revealed in an interview that director Roger Avary asked Bale to reprise the role, but Bale turned down the offer, and Avary asked Ellis himself to portray Bateman.
 Ellis refused, stating that he "thought it was such a terrible and gimmicky idea", and Avary eventually shot the scenes with Casper Van Dien.
 The scenes, however, were ultimately cut from the final version of the film.
 In a 2009 interview with Black Book, director Mary Harron said, "We talked about how Martian-like [the character] Patrick Bateman was, how he was looking at the world like somebody from another planet, watching what people did and trying to work out the right way to behave, and then one day [Christian] called me and he had been watching Tom Cruise on David Letterman, and he just had this very intense friendliness with nothing behind the eyes, and he was really taken with this energy."

 Doctor Who star Matt Smith played the role in the 2013 stage musical version of the novel, with music and lyrics by Duncan Sheik and a book by Roberto Aguirre-Sacasa, at London's Almeida Theatre.
 In 2016, Benjamin Walker portrayed Bateman in a Broadway production of the musical, which ran from March 21 – June 5, 2016.

-In the television series Riverdale, Kevin Keller (portrayed by Casey Cott) performs in a musical production of American Psycho as Bateman in the sixth season episode "Chapter One Hundred and Twelve: American Psychos".

-Chronology

-23 October 1962: Patrick Bateman is born.

-1980: Bateman graduates from Phillips Exeter Academy.

-1984: Bateman graduates from Harvard University.

-1985: Bateman has a short discussion with his estranged brother Sean about his future.

-1986: Bateman graduates from Harvard Business School.

-From the time of his graduation, through the end of American Psycho, Bateman works at Pierce & Pierce.